mdn/content/files/en-us/web/api/videoframe/index.md

 - {{domxref("VideoFrame.format")}}{{ReadOnlyInline}}
   - : Returns the pixel format of the `VideoFrame`.
 - {{domxref("VideoFrame.codedWidth")}}{{ReadOnlyInline}}
-  - : Returns the width of the `VideoFrame` in pixels, potentionally including non-visible padding, and prior to considering potential ratio adjustments.
+  - : Returns the width of the `VideoFrame` in pixels, potentially including non-visible padding, and prior to considering potential ratio adjustments.
 - {{domxref("VideoFrame.codedHeight")}}{{ReadOnlyInline}}
-  - : Returns the height of the `VideoFrame` in pixels, potentionally including non-visible padding, and prior to considering potential ratio adjustments.
+  - : Returns the height of the `VideoFrame` in pixels, potentially including non-visible padding, and prior to considering potential ratio adjustments.
 - {{domxref("VideoFrame.codedRect")}}{{ReadOnlyInline}}
   - : Returns a {{domxref("DOMRectReadOnly")}} with the width and height matching `codedWidth` and `codedHeight`.
 - {{domxref("VideoFrame.visibleRect")}}{{ReadOnlyInline}}